About

 José Gude, MD, MBI

-I trained in internal medicine and have spent the last decade as a hospitalist — the kind of physician who carries the weight of a patient's whole admission from the moment they arrive to the moment the system is willing to let them leave.
+I trained in internal medicine and have spent the last thirty years as a hospitalist — the kind of physician who carries the weight of a patient's whole admission from the moment they arrive to the moment the system is willing to let them leave.
 It is the most demanding work I have ever done.
 It is also, quietly, the most contemplative.

 Anima is the first book that let me try.
 Numen is the book where the trying became a story.
 Limen is the field guide — the actual research and reference list under the fiction, for readers who finished the novels and wanted to see where the architecture came from.
 Fragile Light is something else, a stand-alone novel that arrived between drafts of Numen and refused to wait.